Agreed-Earth-LTD/challenge/README.md

 ## Task 2

-Read predictions.csv file and build a plot of the predictions
+Read the predictions.csv file and build a plot of the predictions

 ![image](https://user-images.githubusercontent.com/13650586/178600845-d610a539-f5d2-408c-88bc-36cc096a62a9.png)